-In terms of dog food, this is considered to be a very high percentage of organic ingredients used.
-Keep in mind that many brands try to get away with labeling their food “organic” even though the formula only contains a minuscule amount of organic ingredients.
+Other organic ingredients you’ll find in this recipe include plenty of superfoods such as organic flaxseed, blueberries, and coconut oil.
+It’s worth keeping in mind that many brands try to get away with labeling their food “organic” even though the formula only contains a minuscule amount of organic ingredients.

-Best Budget Organic Dog Food: Newman’s Own Adult Dog Food Formula
+Best Budget Organic Dog Food: Tender & True Organic Chicken & Liver Recipe Dog Food

 Best Organic Dog Food for Small Breeds: Organix Small Breed Recipe Dry Dog Food

 Let your dog indulge with Organix Small Breed Recipe Dry Dog Food by satisfying his appetite for real meat, with no grains, gluten or fillers.
 This organic dog food is made from USDA-certified organic, free-range chicken.